-Infant and early childhood mental health professionals support the social-emotional development of infants and toddlers.
+Infant and early childhood mental health professionals support the social-emotional development of infants, toddlers, and preschoolers.
 Drawing on development theory, infant and early childhood mental health professionals address the needs of young children by assessing family needs and recommending developmentally-appropriate prevention strategies and interventions.
 Infant and early childhood mental health professionals also lead programs or craft policies that promote healthy early development.
-This program does not train individuals to become licensed clinical professionals.
+This program offers an option for students living in Minnesota to become licensed clinical professionals.

-Take foundational courses in child and adolescent development:
+Take foundational online courses in child and adolescent development:

-In addition to the program’s core courses, you'll take:
+In addition to the program’s core online courses, you'll take:

 Endorsement levels include:

-Students who take all of their courses online qualify for the Minnesota resident tuition rate.
-Tuition for our M.A. program follows the University’s general resident graduate tuition rates.
+Students who take all their courses online qualify for the Minnesota resident tuition rate.
+Tuition for our MA program follows the University’s general resident graduate tuition rates.
 Full-time enrollment is 6 to 14 credits per semester.
-Each track in our M.A. program has its own course and credit requirements.
+Each track in our MA program has its own course and credit requirements.